covarep/covarep/vocoder/hmpd/README.txt

 PARAMETERS DIFFERENCES AMONG THE PUBLICATIONS ----------------------------------

 Between the publications [1,2,3,4], the options used were not exactly the same.
-The HMPD code in COVAREP implements the version used in [1,2].
+The HMPD code in COVAREP with the default options implements the version used in [1,2].

 Roughly, the trend of the phase of the pulse's shape is not removed in either [3] or [4] for computing the Phase Distortion Deviation (PDD).
 In [3,4] PDD is